 What is IB and why is it important?

-The IB is a globally recognized high school curriculum run by the International Baccalaureate Organisation (IBO), an independent not-for-profit based in Switzerland.
+The IB is a globally recognised high school curriculum run by the International Baccalaureate Organisation (IBO), an independent not-for-profit based in Switzerland.

 There are four programs catering to students from ages three to 19, but the one that you can use to apply to university is the IB Diploma Program (DP), which is a two-year course you take in your last two years of high school.